pgrok/pgrok/README.md

 ### Set up the client (`pgrok`)

-1. Go to http://example.com, authenticate with your SSO to obtain the token and URL (e.g. `http://unknwon.example.com`).
+1. Go to http://example.com, authenticate with your SSO to obtain the token and URL (e.g., `http://unknwon.example.com`).
 1. Download the latest version of the `pgrok`:
     - For Homebrew:
         ```sh